Pregnancy changes a mother's brain for years, study shows

 In rodents it is known that some of the changes in brain and behavior following a pregnancy last until old age, Hoekzema noted.
 In humans, it's not clear -- Hoekzema followed the participants in her own human study for two years only.

-Because of the new study's short timeframe, how long lasting these changes may be in women remains unknown, said Dr. Rodney L. Wright, associate professor of clinical obstetrics & gynecology and women's health at Albert Einstein College of Medicine.
+Because of the new study's short timeframe, how long lasting these changes may be in women remains unknown, said Dr. Rodney L. Wright, associate professor of clinical obstetrics & gynecology and women's health at Albert Einstein College of Medicine and Montefiore Health System.

 "The significance of these changes and the duration of these changes is yet to be determined," said Wright, who was not involved in this research.